League One transfer update: Wigan set to take advantage of Derby’s woes and Brighton 'keeper in EFL tug-of-war

-League One transfer update: After Portsmouth confirmed first January signing from Blackburn, Wigan set to take advantage of Derby’s woes, Sunderland to fend off Aston Villa’s admiration for star and Brighton ‘keeper in Ipswich and Luton tug-of-war
+League One transfer update: After Portsmouth confirmed first January signing from Blackburn, Wigan and Sunderland battle for Manchester City and ex-Derby man and Brighton ‘keeper in Ipswich and Luton tug-of-war

 Less than 24 hours after Pompey confirmed their first January signing, clubs across League One’s transfer activity increased.